Nadim al-Pachachi

-Nadim al-Pachachi (18 March 1914 – 29 February 1976) was an Iraqi politician and the Secretary-General of OPEC from January 1971 until December 1972.
+Nadim al-Pachachi (نديم الباجه جي; 18 March 1914 – 29 February 1976) was an Iraqi politician and the Secretary-General of OPEC from January 1971 until December 1972.

 Born in Baghdad during the Ottoman Empire, he received a doctorate in petroleum engineering and worked in the Rumalia oil fields as a young man.
 He served as the Minister of Economy in the Iraqi government from 1952 until 1957.
 He was Minister of Finance first time in December 1957, and second time from May 1958 to July 1958.
 He was arrested during the 14 July Revolution in 1958.

 He later served as an advisor to the Libyan government and was very supportive of the Tripoli settlement of 20 March 1971 undertaken by the Muammar Gaddafi government.
 Pachachi then secretary-general of OPEC congratulated Libya on their "satisfactory price settlement" with the oil firms.
 "This agreement represents an improvement over the Tehran terms (between the Persian Gulf states and the Oil firms)."
 Pachachi said that the Libyan agreement incorporated a permanent freight differential of 69 cents per barrel.
 "On top of this permanent contractuel freight advantage currently enjoyed by Libyan crudes to 94 cents per barrel."
 The Libyan agreement also included a 10 per cent barrel premium in respect of low sulphur, Pachachi said "the Oil companies have a long tradition of resisting any adjustment in posted prices to reflect this advantage."
 He went on to say "in my view an equitable adjustment of their prices is essential."
 When asked if the rise in Oil prices set by the Tehran and Tripoli settlements in 1971, would have an adverse effect not only on Western nations but also on underdeveloped oil consuming countries with acute foreign exchange problems, Pachachi replied "We do realise that the developing countries as well as the industrialised nations will have to pay more for their oil exports.
 We, as developing countries sympathise with them.
 We, like them, are raw material producers, trying to get an equitable price for the primary product on which our economies depend.
 They too should use our example in getting the industrialised countries to pay a better price for their raw materials and primary commodities in general.
 And, we in OPEC are always ready to cooperate with other developing countries, and/or commodity price stabilisation organisations, and to put our experience at their disposal."